Fly Reel Blues

 Good aluminum reels usually start at 2-300 US$ and high end fly reels run 5-600 US$.
 Real specialties like the above mentioned reels cost much more than that as already covered.

 There is a difference

-OK, I know that operations such as Shimano and Zebco probably turn out products in huge numbers and that they have large factories in China, inexpensive raw materials, cheap labour and trimmed production lines that smaller operations like Lamson and Abel not to mention Megoff cannot match.
+OK, I know that operations such as Shimano and Zebco probably turn out products in huge numbers and that they have large factories in China, inexpensive raw materials, cheap labor and trimmed production lines that smaller operations like Lamson and Abel, not to mention Megoff, cannot match.

 And I know that stuff like Megoff's is if not hand made from start to finish then at least not automated, and generally is way better than anything Shimano or Zebco has made.

 But still.
 I can buy 10-15 Zebco spinning reels for the price of an Abel fly reel.

 I think one of the main reasons for this is that fly folks are willing to pay, while spinning folks in general are not.

 As I mentioned in my article about breaking the LAW, I stick to reels, which run flawlessly for years without too much maintenance, but I have owned reels, which literally fell apart or simply stuck and were rendered useless within a fishing season - some even within a couple of weeks after first use!

 Many reels are not built to withstand rough use, but are supposed to be treated carefully and cleaned and rinsed after use.
 Now, a fly reel is not - or should not be - an intricate mechanical construction.
 The parts are few and the moving parts even fewer.
 It should be possible to select materials and construction methods that resulted in an almost indestructible reel.